Thiruvilwamala

 Thiruvilwamala is a hilly village in the northern terrain of Thrissur district of Kerala state in southern India.
 It is located 47 kilometres northeast of district headquarters Thrissur.
+Kasavu clothing is made in Kuthampully, a nearby village.

 Location

-The village, which is more of a temple town, is located on the banks of the Bharathappuzha river, with nearest towns being Chelakkara, Ottapalam, Pazhayannur, and Shoranur.
+The village, which is more of a temple town, is located on the banks of the Bharathappuzha river, with the nearest towns being Chelakkara, Ottapalam, Pazhayannur, and Shoranur.
 The Vilwadrinatha Temple, which is among the rare Sri Rama temples in Kerala, is in Thiruvilwamala.
 Even though people believe the deity as Lord Rama, actually it is of Lord Vishnu.
 There is another shrine for Lord Lakshmana, the younger brother of Lord Rama, inside the temple.
 Both the brothers have equal importance here.
 There are sub-shrines for Ganesha, Hanuman, Shiva, Parvati, Ayyappan and Serpent deities.
 Niramaala are Ekadashi are festive events.
-The temple timings are from 5 A.M. to 11 A.M. and 5 P.M to 8 P.M on regular days.

 Noted personalities

-Noted writer V. K. N. (Vadakke Koottala Narayanankutty Nair), hailed from this place.
+Noted writer V. K. N. (Vadakke Koottala Narayanankutty Nair) Maanasi and V.K.K.Ramesh, P.A.Divakaran hails from this place.